 Sir Professor Arnold Wolfendale, Doctor of Science

 Arnold began his academic career at Manchester University in 1951 moving to the University of Durham in 1956.
 Although he has retired from his staff post, he is continuing with his research work at Durham and has played a significant role in the north east.

 Brian Worthy, Master of Laws

-Brian joined Middlesbrough Borough Council as Deputy Director of Education in 1970.
+Brian (sadly now deceased) joined Middlesbrough Borough Council as Deputy Director of Education in 1970.
 During his 26 years in educational administration on Teesside, he played a pivotal role in the day to day running of the Polytechnic and was appointed County Educational Officer in 1991.

 Sir Ian Wrigglesworth, Doctor of Business Administration

 Sir Ian comes from Stockton-on-Tees.
 He was, until this year, Deputy Chairman of the Government’s Regional Growth Fund advisory panel.
 He is a former Chairman of the Port of Tyne, former Executive Chairman of UK Land Estates and former Chairman of the BALTIC Centre for Contemporary Art.
 He is the former Member of Parliament for Teesside Thornaby, and later Stockton South, and has previously served as Deputy Chairman of the University Board of Governors.

 Phillip Yuill, Master of Science

 Phillip is the Chairman of the Yuill Group, a major local employer.
 He also makes a substantial contribution to the community as the President of the local NSPCC.